EddyLuten/mkdocs-categories-plugin/README.md

 **Default:** `categories`

-A string used to both serve as the URL base for the category pages as well as the navigation section that's automatically generated.
-Since this sting is used in the generated category URL, please ensure that it only contains URL friendly characters.
+A string that's used to both serve as the URL base for the category pages as well as the navigation section that's automatically generated.
+Since this string is used in the generated category URL, please ensure that it only contains URL-friendly characters.

 ### `section_title`